-Violence Evidence Guidance Action (VEGA) Project Website Terms and Conditions of Use
+The VEGA Project, McMaster University: Website Terms and Conditions of Use

 IMPORTANT – PLEASE READ CAREFULLY:

-McMaster may amend or modify the Terms or impose new conditions at any time.
-Your continued usage of the Website following the posting of any changes to the Terms will mean you accept those changes.
+- McMaster may amend or modify the Terms or impose new conditions at any time.
+Your continued access or usage of the Website following the posting of any changes to the Terms will mean you accept those changes.
 You should revisit this page periodically to review the Terms to which you are bound.

-username and choose a password, the username you create is the only name associated with your account.
+- When creating an account for use of the Website, you need to create a unique username and choose a password, the username you create is the only name associated with your account.
 Use of the Website through your credentials is for your use by you only.
-You must not make the Website available to any other person or entity or allow any other person or entity to access and/or use the Website using your credentials.
+You must not make the Website available to any other person or entity or allow any other person or entity to access or use the Website using your credentials.

-You acknowledge that McMaster owns all right, title and interest in the copyright and all other intellectual property rights to the Website, including, but not limited to, any content, materials, results that are found on or provided by the Website, as a result of any data, that may be provided by you.
+- You acknowledge that McMaster owns all right, title and interest in the copyright and all other intellectual property rights to the Website, including, but not limited to, any content, materials, results that are found on or provided by the Website, as a result of any data, that may be provided by you.
 McMaster does not grant you any ownership interest in the Website, and only grants you permission to access and use the Website in accordance with the Terms of this Agreement.
 No rights, title or interest in or to any official mark, trade-mark, service mark, logo or trade name of McMaster is granted to you under this Agreement.

 - Provided you comply with all the Terms of this Agreement, McMaster grants you a non-exclusive, non-transferable, and revocable license for access and use of the Website for personal, non-commercial purposes only.
-For any other use, including any research purpose, you will need to enter into a separate agreement with McMaster.
+For any other use, including any research purpose, you will need to enter into a separate written agreement with McMaster.

-You must not:
+- You must not:

-sell, download, print, distribute, reproduce, rent, modify, copy, adapt, reverse engineer, translate, transfer, make available to anyone other than you, or otherwise distribute copies of the Website.
+- sell, download, print, distribute, reproduce, rent, modify, copy, adapt, reverse engineer, translate, transfer, make available to anyone other than you, or otherwise distribute copies of the Website.

-include the Website as a component of a commercial product or use the Website for performing research (whether commercial, or non-commercial, funded or non-funded) or other non-personal uses;
+- include the Website as a component of a commercial product or use the Website for performing research (whether commercial, or non-commercial, funded or non-funded) or other non-personal uses;

-publicly perform or display the Website including making the Website available for download to anyone else on any computer system or network using your own personal credentials.
+- publicly perform or display the Website including making the Website available for download to anyone else on any computer system or network using your own personal credentials.

-remove or obscure any copyright, trade-mark or other proprietary notices from Website;
+- remove or obscure any copyright, trade-mark or other proprietary notices from Website;

 - otherwise use the Website on behalf of any third party;

 use the Website to create, develop, distribute or market any product, application or service that is competitive to McMaster and/ or its affiliates (to be determined at McMaster’s sole discretion);